Sunday, July 21, 2024

 Did the Romans kill Jesus, or did the Jews kill Jesus?
 Christian Zionists and Jews claim that the Romans killed Jesus.

-In “Who killed Jesus: The Romans or the Jews?,” The Jerusalem Post (December 29, 2021; Updated: November 19, 2022) at https://www.jpost.com/jerusalem-report/article-690095, Lewis Regenstein presents an agreement in favor of the Romans being guilty of Jesus’s death and the Jews being innocent.
+In “Who killed Jesus: The Romans or the Jews?,” The Jerusalem Post (December 29, 2021; Updated: November 19, 2022) at https://www.jpost.com/jerusalem-report/article-690095, Lewis Regenstein presents an argument in favor of the Romans being guilty of Jesus’s death and the Jews being innocent.
 With his argument, most Christian Zionists would agree.

 In Judea, the Romans controlled capital punishment; the Jews had no authority to crucify anyone.
 Only the Romans could execute someone by crucifixion.
 If the Jews had executed Jesus, they would have stoned him as they did Stephen.
 Therefore, the Romans are responsible for Jesus’s death.